streembit/streembit.github.io/sponsors.md

 </div>

 <div style="text-align:center;margin-top:50px">
     Thank you for supporting us!
-With the help of our sponsors, we can keep developing Streembit, deliver the <a href="http://streemio.github.io/roadmap">roadmap</a>, keep Streembit open source and free.
+With the help of our sponsors, we can keep developing Streembit, deliver the work items of the <a href="http://streemio.github.io/roadmap">roadmap</a>, keep Streembit open source and free.
 </div>

 ----------------